woossi0/suite/docs/usermanual/source/dataadmin/importer/guiexample.rst

 #.
 Click :guilabel:`Next` to continue.

 #.
 The contents of the directory will be analyzed by the Layer Importer.
-On the next page, all layers found will be displayed and selected for import.
-Click :guilabel:`Import` to complete to the process.
+On the next page, all layers found will be displayed.
+Select the layers for import, then click :guilabel:`Import` to complete to the process.

    .. figure:: img/layerlist_select.png